DspreadOrg/qpos/docs/post-transaction.md

 		 //pos.cancelPin();   //Cancel the transaction
 	}
 ```
-2. Build ISO format-4 pinblock on the client app and send cipher to SDK.
+2. Build ISO format-4 pinblock on the customer app and send it to SDK.
 ```java
     String newPin = "";
     //this part is used to enctypt the plaintext pin with random seed